 Copake Country Club.
 This public golf course offers all the necessary equipment for rent (skis, boots, poles, bindings).
 The cost is $25 if you rent their equipment, and just $10 to ski if you bring your own skis.

 One of the things we love most about our part of New York is how many amazing small towns there are in such close proximity.
 Here are a few:

-Call us impartial but Hillsdale is a very special place.
 Be sure to check out Hillsdale General Store, HGS Home Chef, and C. Herrington for unique home good supplies and gifts.
-Tiny Hearts Flower Shop is the perfect spot to pick up flowers or arrangements.
+Tiny Hearts Flower Shop is a lovely place to pick up flowers or arrangements.

 Great Barrington’s hipper cousin, Hudson is truly a unique food and shopping destination.
 Conveniently located on the Amtrak Hudson line, the town is surrounded by Federal, Victorian and Queen Anne homes.
 In the middle of it all is Warren Street which is chalk full of all sorts of stores and sights.
 The fantastic restaurants and stores are far too many to list in any comprehensive fashion but here are a few of our favorites.
 For restaurants, the rollicking Lil’ Deb’s Oasis is a blast.
 Higher-end options include Fish and Game, Wm Farmer & Sons, and Swoon.
 If you’re in the mood for live shows, don’t miss Helsinki Hudson.
 While Warren Street is lined with unique antique stores, don’t miss the slightly out of the way but massive Antique Warehouse.
 If you have a few extra hours for a short trip, check out Frederic Edwin Church’s home and property, Olana State Historic Site.